shrinerb/shrine/doc/plugins/derivatives.md

 end
 ```

-Additionally, any options passed to `Attacher#process_derivatives` will be
+Moreover, any options passed to `Attacher#process_derivatives` will be
 forwarded to the processor:

 ```rb